 In 1801 the population of Liverpool was about 77,000 and by 1821 the population had reached 118,000.
 In 1835 the boundaries of Liverpool were extended to include Kirkdale and parts of Toxteth and West Derby.
 By 1851 the population of Liverpool had reached 376,000.
 There were many Irish immigrants to Liverpool in the early 19th century.
 Their numbers reached a peak during the potato famine in the 1840s.

-At the end of the 18th century, sea bathing became fashionable among the upper and middle classes.
+At the end of the 18th century, sea bathing became fashionable among the upper and middle classes in England.
 They believed it was good for your health.
 In the early 19th century many people went sea bathing on the beach Northwest of Liverpool but in time newly built docks encroached on the beach.
 Meanwhile in 1802 Harthill Botanic Gardens were laid out.

 LIVERPOOL IN THE 20th CENTURY